Lot is created and granted by the Crown to James Meagher.

 The church structure is restored and redeveloped into a Coworking Space (upper level) and CrossFit gym (basement).

 In order to turn the upper level of the building into Kingston’s first ever coworking space, Sanctuary Coworking, BPE Development Inc. completely restored the space, including all new ceilings, floors, roof, and heating & cooling systems.

 The basement was repurposed by another local team, who opened the Queen Street CrossFit gym.

 Renovations begin to convert the basement into 10 loft-style units.

 Queen Street CrossFit (now Queen Street Fitness) grew into their new home just across the street leaving the church basement vacant.
 Renovations began later that year to transform the space into luxury accommodations with floating mezzanine bedrooms.
 This involved breaking and digging down several feet to create additional ceiling height.

-The lofts are currently in construction with an estimated completion date of Spring 2021.
+The lofts are currently in construction with an estimated completion date of Winter 2021-2022.

 “The Queen Street Methodist Churches of 1864 and 1886, Kingston, Ontario.“ Jennifer McKendry.
 Journal of the Society for the Study of Architecture in Canada.
 2013.

 Leave us your details and receive local tips and exclusive offers from LOFTY Living.